It all starts with the most important part of your new tiny house, a quality trailer. We offer an assortment of choices to meet your needs and budget.

 Manufacturer-Pick from any of the following:

-Trailer Made Trailers, Denver, CO This is the only company out there that offers a lifetime warranty on the trailer frame.
+Trailer Made Trailers, Denver, CO This is our go-to manufacturer and the only company out there that offers a lifetime warranty on the trailer frame.
 Their trailers are engineered to be a foundation first, and a trailer second.
 They also use higher quality components such as axles, tires, and jacks than most other trailer companies do.
 Of all the trailers I’ve seen specifically built for tiny houses, these are hands down the burliest trailer you can get.
 Using a Trailer Made Trailer is definitely for those who understand “you get what you pay for” and who value the peace of mind of a lifetime chassis warranty.
 For those wanting to do lightweight builds, they may not be the best option as these trailers are also some of the heaviest I have seen on the market.
 They also will not build trailers with drop axles if that is a feature you are wanting.
 Because of this distance from Durango to Denver these trailers will also incur a little freight vs our local builder, but this can sometimes be mitigated by getting multiple trailers on a single trip.
 Denver is still a lot closer than other companies nearest distributor too.

 Hiebco Trailers, Bayfield, CO This company is our local go to manufacturer and to date has produced over 40 trailers for us.
 For those on tighter budgets or wanting to do lighter builds, this is the best option.
 If weight is not an issue, but price is, then we can have them build a trailer as beefed up as your prefer!
 Do you want drop axles and good old fashioned radius fenders?
 They can do it!
 Although Hiebco does not offer a lifetime chassis warranty, we have yet to have a single failure in all the thousands of miles our houses have traveled.